-- 1. You may decide that your local changes are much more important, so you want to discard the version from the repository and keep your local version.
-Or you might discard your local changes in favour of the repository version.
-Either way, no attempt is made to merge the changes you choose one or the other. - 2.
-Normally you will want to look at the conflicts and resolve them.
+- 1. If you are merging text files then these first two buttons allow you to merge non-conflicting lines as normal and always prefer one version where there are conflicts.
+Choosing Prefer local will select your local version in every conflict, i.e. it will prefer what was already there before the merge over the incoming change from the merge source.
+Likewise, Prefer repository will select the repository changes in every conflict, i.e. it will prefer the incoming changes from the merge source over what was already in your working copy.
+This sounds easy, but the conflicts often cover more lines than you think they will and you may get unexpected results. - If your merge includes binary files, merging of conflicts in those is not possible in a line-by-line mode.
+A conflict in a binary file always refers to the complete file.
+Use Prefer local to select the local version as it was in your working copy prior to the merge, or Prefer repository to select the incoming file from the merge source in the repository. - 2.
+Normally you will want to look at the conflicts and resolve them yourself.
 In that case, choose the Edit Conflict which will start up your merge tool.
 When you are satisfied with the result, click Resolved. - 3.
 The last option is to postpone resolution and continue with merging.
 You can choose to do that for the current conflicted file, or for all files in the rest of the merge.
 However, if there are further changes in that file, it will not be possible to complete the merge.

 If you do not want to use this interactive callback, there is a checkbox in the merge progress dialog Merge non-interactive.
 If this is set for a merge and the merge would result in a conflict, the file is marked as in conflict and the merge goes on.
 You will have to resolve the conflicts after the whole merge is finished.
 If it is not set, then before a file is marked as conflicted you get the chance to resolve the conflict during the merge.
 This has the advantage that if a file gets multiple merges (multiple revisions apply a change to that file), subsequent merges might succeed depending on which lines are affected.
-But of course you can't walk away to get a coffee while the merge is running ;)
+But of course you can't walk away to get a coffee while the merge is running;)